udontur/cs/*Resource/*DP.md

-# udontur's Dynamic Programming roadmap
+# Dynamic Programming guide
-[The roadmap](https://github.com/udontur/cp/blob/main/*Resource/*dp.md) is used for studying dynamic programming.
+[The guide](https://github.com/udontur/cp/blob/main/*Resource/*dp.md) is used for studying dynamic programming.

 > *Those who cannot remember the past are condemned to repeat it*